Young Composers Go Solo at NY Phil Biennial

 Friday, June 13, 2014

 Underground, hidden from the bustle of the streets, young composers and solo musicians had the spotlight at the New York Philharmonic Biennial CONTACT! concert on Tuesday, June 3 at SubCulture.
-Five new music makers wrote pieces for solo instruments, ranging from punchy trombone to the lilting upper octaves of the piano.
+Six new-music makers wrote pieces for solo instruments, ranging from punchy trombone to the lilting upper octaves of the piano.

 Hosted by composer Mark Kaplan, artistic director and co-owner of SubCulture, the evening included interviews with each composer before their works were presented by Philharmonic musicians.
 The audience first heard Paola Prestini's Eight Takes for solo cello performed by Sumire Kudo.
 Inspired by a Brenda Shaughnessy poem, the sometimes-feisty, sometimes-meditative work is varied and virtuosic.
 As Above, So Below for trombone by Eric Nathan, performed by Joseph Alessi, followed and contrasted Prestini's piece with intricate technical work.